marketneutral/alphatools/README.md

 ## Installation

 These install steps worked for me on Max OS X. Minimally you need a proper install of `zipeline`.
 Zipline is built against certain version of `numpy` and `pandas` which can make it tricky.
 For example, if you want to use `scikit-learn` you have to compile it versus that `numpy` version specifically (needing `gcc` via Apple dev tools or via `brew`).
 Currently this package has been developed for Python 2.7.
-The install process that worked for me is
+The install process that worked for me is as follows.

+### Create Zipline Environment

 ```
 conda create -n py27 python=2.7 anaconda